 Panos Y. Papalambros is the James B. Angell Distinguished University Professor and the Donald C. Graham Professor of Engineering.
-He is a Professor of Mechanical Engineering, Professor of Architecture, and Professor of Art and Design; and serves as the founding Chair of the Integrative Systems & Design Division, College of Engineering, at the University of Michigan.
+He is a Professor of Mechanical Engineering, Professor of Architecture, and Professor of Art and Design; he serves as the founding Chair and Professor of the Integrative Systems & Design Division, College of Engineering, at the University of Michigan.

 Born in Patras, Greece, he attended the National Technical University of Athens (Ethnikon Metsovion Polytechnion) and earned a diploma in Mechanical and Electrical Engineering in 1974.
 Moving to California he attended Stanford University and earned his M.S. degree (Mechanical Engineering) in 1976 and Ph.D. degree (Design Division, Mechanical Engineering) in 1979.
 At Michigan he has served as a faculty member since 1979.

 During his tenure at Michigan he served as mechanical engineering department chair (1992-98, and 2007-08) and was the founding director of several laboratories and centers: Optimal Design (ODE) Laboratory (1980-); Design Laboratory (1990-92); Ford Durability Simulation Center (1992-94); Automotive Research Center (1994-2003); General Motors Collaborative Research Laboratory (1998-2002); the Antilium Project (2003-2008), and the Ford BlockM Sustainability Laboratory (2006-2009); he served as the founding chair and director of the University of Michigan interdisciplinary Design Science Doctoral Program (2006-2011).